 Most of us have been sitting on a “regular” toilet our entire lives and have probably never thought to question this practice.
 But it turns out that modern toilets that are designed to be more comfortable may actually be contributing to some uncomfortable potty problems, including:

 Let’s face it: most of us aren’t eating the recommended amount of vegetables, much less the optimal amount.
 And most of us aren’t drinking enough water either.
-These two things along with improper toilet posture create hard, dry stools that are very hard to push out.
+These two things along with improper toilet posture and many other reasons create hard, dry stools that are very hard to push out.
 It’s called constipation, and we’ve all experienced it.
 Unfortunately, it’s the norm for altogether too many.